 SCT Consulting prepared a Transport Access Impact Assessment that formed part of the Environmental Impact Statement of the SSD-11802230 Sydney Olympic Park new high school.
-The Environmental Impact Statement was exhibited on the Department's portal from Thursday 14 October 2021 until Wednesday 10 November 2021 on the Department's portal.

-During exhibition, submissions were made on traffic and transport.
-This letter is a response to those submissions.
+The Environmental Impact Statement was exhibited on the Department's portal from Thursday 14 October 2021 until Wednesday 10 November 2021.
+During the exhibition, submissions were made on traffic and transport.
+After the exhibition, the Department of Planning and Environment issued a Request for Information (15 April 2022).